inventaire/inventaire/README.md

 This repository hosts [Inventaire.io](https://inventaire.io) source code.
 Its a collaborative resources mapper project, while yet only focused on exploring books mapping with [wikidata](https://wikidata.org/) and [ISBNs](https://en.wikipedia.org/wiki/International_Standard_Book_Number)

 This repository tracks the server-side developments, while the (heavy) [client-side can be found here](https://github.com/inventaire/inventaire-client).
+Client-related technical issues should go in the client repo, while this repo gathers all other technical issues.
+Non-technical discussions such as feature requests should preferably happen in the [Roadmap](https://trello.com/b/0lKcsZDj/inventaire-roadmap) Trello.
+In doubt, just use your best guess :)

 ##Stack approximative overview
 ![stack-en](http://profile.maxlath.eu/slides/backbone-meetup/img/stack-en.jpg)